 - Pet Balm – protect your dog’s paws from the effects of walking on a hot surface for an extended time.
 This can crack the dry the pads of your dog’s feet.
 Always keep them in good condition with some pet balm.

 An important reminder is to always check the contents of your first aid kit.
 Some items have an expiration date and should be replaced.
 Talk to your vet about the kind of medication which is best suited to your dog.
 This includes eye drops, ointments, and other treatments.
 Many human medicines are dangerous for pets.
-Make sure to only give the vet approved ones.
+Make sure to only give the vet-approved ones.

 Ensure you will have a great time with your canine best friend during your next hiking trip.
 Enjoy the different activities together, spend quality time, and truly bond.
 It is a great escape from the hustle and bustle of everyday life.
 Avoid doing anything risky, and be prepared for whatever wildlife can bring you.

 Did you enjoy this list?
 Are you interested in more lists like this one?
-As a dog lover, always research on how you can best take care of your companion.
+As a dog lover, always research how you can best take care of your companion.
 It is one of the best ways to show them how you feel about them.

 Safety is always a big deal for me.
-Making sure the pooch is always away from danger by doing everything to prevent any risk.
+Make sure the pooch is always away from danger by doing everything to prevent any risk.
 When your dog is happy, so are you.
 I can never get tired of how a happy dog treats his master.
 With all the potential dangers there are on a hiking site, I always want to be prepared for anything.

 Are there any items I missed?
 Do you know of more equipment your dog should have?
 Or do you know the best place to purchase these items for the next trip?
 Share your answers in the comments section below.
 Share this article if you like it.

-I am Nora D.King – a contributor of RainyAdventures.com.
+I am Nora D.King – a contributor to RainyAdventures.com.
 I am a nature lover.
 I believe that it is important for people to connect with mother nature’s gift of the great outdoors.
 I also write for several websites that focus on traveling and backpacking.
 I’ve also ghosted for other famous personalities who are known to be active in exploring nature and survival enthusiasts.